 Monahan sees plenty of exit surveys where questions about being treated fairly by a supervisor score very positively, but not being recognized or being treated fairly by these same supervisors comes into play much more often.

-Strategic Program’s data suggests that when somebody in the healthcare industry resigns, they are 50 percent more likely to reconsider leaving if someone of importance has a conversation with them.
-For example, if a pharmacy worker decides to leave and the director of pharmacy talks to them and tell them they’re a good physician tech, and asks why they are leaving, there’s a 50 percent chance they will think it over and a high percentage of people will stay.
+People Element’s data suggests that when somebody in the healthcare industry resigns, they are 50 percent more likely to reconsider leaving if someone of importance has a conversation with them.
+For example, if a pharmacy worker decides to leave and the director of pharmacy talks to them and tells them they’re a good physician tech, and asks why they are leaving, there’s a 50 percent chance they will think it over and a high percentage of people will stay.

 Issues With Peers